 For individuals who are suffering from an addiction, an inpatient addiction treatment program may be a good option.
 This type of treatment differs from an outpatient treatment in that patients are admitted into a treatment facility.
 This article will briefly describe inpatient addiction treatment.

 This type of counseling teaches family members how to interact with the recovering addict in a way that encourages him or her to remain drug free.
 The treatment phase of the recovery process generally lasts for a minimum of 90 days and can last for years or decades in some cases.
 Inpatient treatment programs often last between 6 and 12 months, during which time the patient lives at the facility and is constantly monitored for compliance to the treatment program.
 Even people who are not admitted voluntarily can recover from drug and alcohol addiction through an intensive treatment program.

 For successful recovery from drug or alcohol abuse and addiction, follow-up care is essential.
 Depending on the specific substance that was abused and the person’s progress during treatment, follow-up care may consist of visits with a therapist, blood tests to ensure that the person has not started using drugs again, or re-admittance to an inpatient facility if a relapse does occur.
 For many drug users, recovery is a lifelong process.

 Relapses are possible, but the addict can repeat the detoxification and treatment process to return to a sober lifestyle.
-If you or someone you know needs help with finding an appropriate treatment program for drug or alcohol abuse, call our free helpline at 1-800-660-0986 or fill out our short contact form to start your journey towards addiction recovery.
+If you or someone you know needs help with finding an appropriate treatment program for drug or alcohol abuse, call our free helpline at 1-888-439-3435 Who Answers? or fill out our short contact form to start your journey towards addiction recovery.